Youth voice was at the heart of everything we did at NCS. Read our insights to learn more about what we found through delivering our programmes.

 Research for the report, carried out by The Centre for Education and Youth (CfEY) and UK Youth, included a literature review, input from a cross-sector advisory group, and case studies from 11 education and youth sector partnerships.
 This is the first in-depth research on models of effective collaboration between the education and youth sector of its kind.

-New academic research shows how NCS is having a substantial positive effect on young people’s political participation.
-Specifically, it shows how taking part in an NCS experience increases young people’s participation in politics by up to 12%.
+New academic research shows how NCS had a substantial positive effect on young people’s political participation.
+Specifically, it shows how taking part in an NCS experience increased young people’s participation in politics by up to 12%.
 Findings are taken from a four year research project with UCL’s School of Public Policy and the Behavioural Insights Team (BIT), and make an important contribution to our wider understanding of the impact of service learning programmes, like NCS, on democratic engagement among young audiences.

 Read BIT’s blog